nolnolon/User-Clustering-with-BERT-Models/README.md

 # The problem
-One of the best NLP architectures, transformer models, are typically applied to texts that have no more than one topic.
+One of the best NLP architectures, transformer models, are typically applied to texts that revolve around one primary topic.
 How effective are they on sparse, heterogeneous text?
-This thesis tests transformer's usability in such settings by trying to cluster twitter users along partisan lines.
-As a byproduct, it also puts forward a preprocessing method that improves information capture by 20%.
+This thesis compares a family of transformer models to legacy methods in application to user clustering.
+As a byproduct, it also presents a preprocessing method that improves information capture in this setting by 20%.

 # The outcome
-All tested methods hit an accuracy ceiling of 62-64%.
+Transfomer-powered clustering (BERTopic) is no better than legacy clustering for this problem; even worse, BERTopic's own clustering algorithm may fail to capture data relationships right.
 Filtering tweets based on cosine similarity can improve information capture by 20% as long as embeddings are created on a sentense level.
-Transfomer-powered clustering (BERTopic) is no better than legacy clustering for this problem; even worse, BERTopic's own clustering algorithm may fail to capture data relationships right.
+However, all tested methods hit an accuracy ceiling of 62-64%.

 # Structure